Welcome, Service Members!

 • Foreign Area Officer programs: Providing courses in over 40 foreign languages and supported through five regional study centers, KU offers 12-18 month MA programs for FAOs in the Americas, Europe, Eurasia, China, North Africa, Middle East, North Asia, and Sub-Saharan Africa.
 KU is one of the few universities nationwide that responded to the Army requirement and successfully developed multiple one-year MA programs for FAOs.

-• Masters in Applied Behavioral Science: Applied behavioral scientists and researchers impact our society and culture in a variety of areas, including social work, public health, law enforcement, special and regular education, medicine, and psychology.
+• Masters in Applied Behavioral Science (online): Applied behavioral scientists and researchers impact our society and culture in a variety of areas, including social work, public health, law enforcement, special and regular education, medicine, and psychology.
 Practitioners in this field improve how people learn, work and live.
 As a pioneering institution in behavioral research and practice, the University of Kansas is an ideal place to further your studies in this field and prepare you for a career of helping others.

 • MBA - Petroleum Management: The MBA with a concentration in Petroleum Management combines a unique curriculum of master’s level business and engineering courses.
 It meets the requirements of active-duty U.S. Naval Supply Corps officers who have been selected by the Navy 811 program.